wur-bioinformatics/introduction-to-bioinformatics/week2.md

 %ANSWER%:width: 100%
 %ANSWER%:name: assignment_7d_mast
 %ANSWER%```
 %ANSWER%The found motif is very similar to the repeat region (gtttttgtactctcaagatttaagtaactgtacaac).
 The motif is even one base longer indicating that C and T are preferred at the first nucleotide of the defense sequence.
+MAST finds it 24 times.
 %ANSWER%:::
 :::::